Kanimozhi Rajathi Karunanidhi: Interests

 Kanimozhi has been known to support pan-Tamil issues.
-She takes part in organising women empowerment programs and is interested in the welfare of differently abled people and transgender people.
+She takes part in organising women empowerment programs and is interested in the welfare of disabled people and transgender people.
 In 2005, with Karthi Chidambaram, she founded a portal supporting free speech.

 Chennai Sangamam

 In 2007, Kanimozhi conceived the idea of the Chennai Sangamam, an annual open Tamil cultural festival, usually held during the Pongal season.

 Job fairs

 She spearheads DMK efforts to organise job fairs, under the banner 'Kalaignar 85' across rural Tamil Nadu to facilitate employment opportunities for young people in smaller cities, towns and villages.
 She plans to conduct similar fairs all over Tamil Nadu.